Any guesses about why you can perform like a superstar one day, yet be totally mediocre the next?

 Anytime he isn’t feeling 100% confident, he becomes unglued about his mental game.
 He pressures his teammates to play better, he pressures his coach to make changes, and he pressures officials to shape up.
 He takes his focus off the event and puts it on stuff he can’t control.

-Before I started doing mental toughness training I was notorious for PRESSING, especially when it came to scoring goals.
+Before I started doing mental toughness training I was notorious for Forcing, especially when it came to scoring goals.

 I wanted to score goals because they allayed my fear, at least temporarily.